Quickstart: Building your first static site with Azure Static Web Apps

 Once the deployment is complete, you can navigate directly to your website.

 To view the website in the browser, right-click on the project in the Static Web Apps extension, and select Browse Site.

 Clean up resources

 If you're not going to continue to use this application, you can delete the Azure Static Web Apps instance through the extension.

-In the Visual Studio Code Explorer window, return to the Static Web Apps section and right-click on my-first-static-web-app and select Delete.
+In the Visual Studio Code Explorer window, return to the Resources section and under Static Web Apps, right-click on my-first-static-web-app and select Delete.

 Submit and view feedback for